 Don’t sprint too early.
-If you come out of the gates too hard, you’ll hit the wall and have nothing left to give as you near the end.
+Come out of the gates too hard, you’ll hit the wall and have nothing left to give as you near the end.
 I’ve done this plenty of times.
-The mental chatter gets louder and louder if you push too hard, so much so that it often convinces you to back off so much that it affects your finishing time drastically.

 Don’t save it all for the end.
-If you save most of your effort for the end, you’re likely losing valuable seconds in the beginning and middle, which you might not be able to make up at the end.
+Conserve energy for too long and valuable seconds are lost which might not be able to recover at later stages of the ride.

 Use your arms.
-The legs can generate more power and exert for a longer duration, but the arms play an important part in shaving seconds off your personal best.
-You must get your arms involved in taking on some of the workload.
-The dual action arms are attached to the bike for reason, use them to your advantage.
+The arms play an important part in finishing faster.
+You must get your arms involved to take on the stress.
 Push and pull, push and pull.

-Anything below 12 minutes is a great time.
+12 minutes or less is a great time.

 Here are the closing seconds of my most recent attempt: